 Subsequent to a medical examination or review of documentation, a student's program in physical education may be modified to follow the limitations suggested by the college physician or disabilities coordinator.

 The physical education major is designed to prepare students to serve as professionals in the field of physical education.
-Our graduates are knowledgeable in physical education and are well prepared to serve as teachers, researchers, or practitioners in physical education.
-Students may select a teaching or non-teaching major.
+Our graduates are knowledgeable in physical education and are well prepared to serve as researchers or practitioners in physical education.

 Required for a minor: HLTH 100, PE 190, 247, 261, 342, 366; two selected from PE 224, 248, 250, 251, 260 or 323.